lilyinstarlight/MCP/README.md

 # ./setup.py upgrade
 ```

-The upgrade differs in that it does not create an initial user database and does not overwrite configuration files.
+The upgrade differs in that it does not write new databases or configuration files.

 Questions
 ---------
 ###Is there a demo?###
 There is a live demo at http://mcp.fkmclane.tk/.
-It shows off the web interface and the simplicity of the scripting API.
-The sample script shows off the API by resetting the server settings when everyone leaves the server.
+It shows off the web interface and the simplicity of the scripting library.
+The sample script shows how to reset the server settings when everyone leaves the server.
 It does not show off the administration page (yet) for security reasons.
 Simply login with user: `demo` and password: `demo`.

-###What if I want to use my own scripting API?###
+###What if I want to use my own scripting library?###
-Well, you simply need to place it in the `api` folder of the project and reinstall.
-You can also (optionally) create your own `api.html`.
+Well, you simply need to place it in the `library` folder of the project and reinstall.
+You can also (optionally) create your own `api.html` so that the documentation is available in the web interface.

 ###Can I run the daemon as a user other than root?###
 Theoretically, the daemon could run as a non-root user but it is not recommended.
 Running the servers as a different user would not work, the HTTP port would need to be greater than 1024, and server creation and user management may not work.